-One of my favorite summer activities is to catch a Giants baseball game at Oracle Park (formerly AT&T Park).
+One of my favorite summer activities is to catch a Giants baseball game at Oracle Park.
 On Wednesday, they often play in the afternoon, so you can enjoy a little sunshine during the game.

 The Giants play at home every other week from April through the end of September.
 Find their current schedule as well as tips to attend a game here.